 “Yeah.
 Let’s go to Studio 54,” Paul enthuses.

-I didn’t mind disco, but it isn’t going to get me on Page Six.
+I did not mind disco, but it is not going to get me on Page Six.

 “I need to keep up my public image.
 Let’s go find out where Andy’s going tonight,” I suggest.